-Licensure.
-In general, a clinician must be licensed in the state where the patient/client is physically located at the time of service.
+LicensureAs a rule of thumb, a clinician must be licensed in the state where the patient/client is physically located at the time of service.
+Some states have adopted limited licensure exemptions as well as alternatives to full in-state licensure for out-of-state telehealth providers.
+Limited licensure exceptions vary widely (both between states and professions), as do alternative telehealth licensure and registration processes.
 The Center for Connected Health Policy (CCHP) has created this video discussing licensure as it pertains to telehealth:

 CCHP has also created this Frequently Asked Questions on Licensure video: